ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/corrheatmap.png)

 #### 3.5.3 CORROLATION PAIRPLOT
+While looking at The Python Graph Gallery I also noticed the [Corrolation Matrix](https://python-graph-gallery.com/110-basic-correlation-matrix-with-seaborn/) which is a Seaborn Pairplot graph.
+To add a "hue" (reference colour scheme) that shows different species, I removed the index from the dataframe to allow me to set the "Species" column as a reference.
+Try to set the "df.index" as a reference for the "hue" returned an error.

 ````python
 #https://python-graph-gallery.com/110-basic-correlation-matrix-with-seaborn/ & https://python-graph-gallery.com/111-custom-correlogram/
 pairplotdf = irisdf.reset_index() # had to remove index to get the "hue" to pick up the seperate species.
 Didn't work with df.index